-We are working on reading and building CVC words, so I added this game to the bundle.
+We are working on reading and building CVC words, so I added this game to my Valentine’s Day Activities bundle.
 My students did great building these words!
 I always like to use age appropriate clipart, so students will know what word they need to spell without having to ask adults what the image is.
-I used letter tiles, but you could use magnets, dry-erase markers, alphabet beads, etc.
+I use letter tiles, but you could use magnets, dry-erase markers, alphabet beads, etc.

 To work on reading simple CVC words more, we played Sort the Mail which works on real and nonsense words.
 After we sorted the cards, we worked on the middle sound they heard in the word, put the real words into sentences, and came up with rhyming words.
 When I create a game, I like to find multiple ways to play it.
 We were able to work on many skills during small group with this 1 game.